dotherightthing/wpdtrt-npm-scripts/README.md

 See also [#33](https://github.com/dotherightthing/wpdtrt-npm-scripts/issues/33).

-`npm run changelog` will populate this with all changes since the last tag.
+`npm run version` will populate this with all changes since the last tag.

 #### 3. composer.json (optional)